 Baking the cookies

-Bake in oven preheated to 350 for about 8-10 minutes, but this depends on how thick you make them.
+Check on them at the 9 minute mark.
 To have the softest of cookies, you don't want any brown on them.
 Once they start to get a little brown on the edges, they are starting to get burnt and they will harden up after they cool down.

 - 3 cups flour

-- 1 tsp baking powder
+- 1 teaspoon baking powder

-- 1 tsp baking soda
+- 1 teaspoon baking soda

-- ½ tsp salt
+- ½ teaspoon salt